What is the Chevrolet Discover the Unexpected Fellowship?

 What should my video submission include?

 Your video submission is your opportunity to tell us who you are, express your creativity, and show us your digital content creator skills.
-Here are some suggestions:
+Please select one of the following questions to elaborate on:

 Do I need a driver’s license to be eligible?